nilqed/fricas_drawfe/README.md

 Explanation
 -----------

-> The 3 files have to be compiled in the following order:
+> This 3 files have to be compiled in the following order:

 	)co drawfe
 	)co view2D+